ESAexpert.co.uk← All Guides

 Updated March 2026 · ESAexpert.co.uk

-UC50 Form Guide: What to Write for Universal Credit Health Assessment
+WCA50 Form Guide (Formerly UC50): What to Write for Universal Credit Health Assessment

-If you are claiming Universal Credit and have reported a health condition, the DWP may send you a UC50 form.
-This is essentially the same as the ESA50 - it is the Work Capability Assessment questionnaire that determines whether you have Limited Capability for Work (LCW) or Limited Capability for Work and Work-Related Activity (LCWRA).
+If you are claiming Universal Credit and have reported a health condition, the DWP will send you a WCA50 form (previously called the UC50).
+This is the Work Capability Assessment questionnaire that determines whether you have Limited Capability for Work (LCW) or Limited Capability for Work and Work-Related Activity (LCWRA).

 Existing claimants (those who reported their health condition before 6 April 2026) are protected at the higher rate.
 People with terminal illness or who meet the new Severe Conditions Criteria also receive the higher rate regardless of when they claim.